Al-Qubayba, Hebron: Ottoman Empire

 In 1517, Al-Qubayba was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya (subdistrict) of Gaza under the liwa' (district) of Gaza.
 It had a population of 33 Muslim household, an estimated 182 persons.
 They paid a fixed tax-rate of 25 % on agricultural products, including wheat, barley, sesame, and fruit trees, as well as goats and beehives; a total of 4,600 akçe.
 11/24 of the revenue went to a Waqf.

+The modern village was founded in the late 18th or early 19th century, and was renamed Qubaybat Bani 'Awwad after the clan controlling it.
 In 1838 Edward Robinson noted 200 reapers and gleaners at work in a field near Al-Qubayba (which he called Kubeibeh).
 He added: "Some were taking their refreshment, and offered us some of their "parched corn."
 In the season of harvest, the grains of wheat, not yet fully dry and hard, are roasted in a pan or an iron plate, and constitute a very palliative article of bread; this is eaten along with bread, or instead of it."
 Robinson further noted Kubeibeh as a Muslim village, in the Gaza district.

 In 1883, the PEF's Survey of Western Palestine described Al-Qubayba as a large village built of adobe brick, situated on rolling hills near a plain, surrounded by a barren and stony area.